Technolus/Example-speech-to-chatbox-vrchat/README.md

 # pyts
-a simple speech-to-text python script for vrchat that's all you get
+a very simple speech-to-text python script for VRChat, that's all you wanna know